airflow-helm/charts/charts/airflow/README.md

     httpSecretPasswordKey: password
 ```

-You can create `Secret/airflow-http-git-secret` using this command:
+You can create `airflow-http-git-secret` Secret using:
 ```console
 kubectl create secret generic \
   airflow-http-git-secret \